pmndrs/react-use-measure/readme.md

 ### Why do we need this hook?

-Because there is [no simple way](https://stackoverflow.com/questions/442404/retrieve-the-position-x-y-of-an-html-element) to just get relative coordinates for a view react.
+Because there is [no simple way](https://stackoverflow.com/questions/442404/retrieve-the-position-x-y-of-an-html-element) to just get relative view coordinates.
 Yes, there is getBoundingClientRect, but it does not work when your content sits inside scroll areas whose offsets are simply neglected (as well as page scroll).
 Worse, mouse coordinates are relative to the viewport (the visible rect that contains the page).
 There is no easy way, for instance, to know that the mouse hovers over the upper/left corner of an element.
 This hook solves it for you.

 You can try a live demo here: https://codesandbox.io/s/musing-kare-4fblz